Sell Delta Stock as Air Travel Demand Remains Up In the Air

 Like its rivals, Delta secured billions in payroll support from the recent $2 trillion CARES Act stimulus bill.
 It’s hard to say whether this is a good or bad for the stock.
 Some thought a bailout would mean big time dilution.
 But dilution wound up being less painful than previously feared.

 However, a government bailout alone won’t push Delta’s stock back to its high water mark.
 It may be up to five years before airlines recover from the coronavirus.
 Also, we may have yet seen the bottom for airline stocks.
-News of a potential second wave sent shares even lower in recent days.
+Air travel may be slowly returning.
+But, with load factors expected to be less than half of pre-pandemic levels, profitability will remain a challenge.

 Given how risky and uncertain the airline situation has become, it’s no surprise Warren Buffett sold Berkshire Hathaway’s (NYSE:BRK.A, NYSE:BRK.B) stake in Delta.